oobrien/oomap/README.md

 **Global:** No large large mapping databases are required as data is fetched as needed.
 This significantly reduces the overhead in running & updating an oomap server.

-**Global:**  The standard OpenStreetMap rendering is used at all scales for the web view; the custom rendering is only performed on PDF/JPG/KMZ download.
+**Global:**  The standard OpenStreetMap rendering is used at all scales for the web view; map previews can be generated.

 **Global:**  Contours are available (60N to 60S) based on NASA SRTM data - a long way from perfect but better than nothing!

 **Global:**  Contours are also available worldwide (except Armenia and Azerbaijan) based on ESA COPERNICUS GLO-30 data - should be fresher and a bit better quality than SRTM.

-**Global:**  Magnetic North lines are present.
+**Global:**  Magnetic North lines are present, and maps are orientated to magnetic North by default.

+**Global:**  Controls can be imported from OpenStreetMap nodes - post boxes, lampposts, benches, plaques, permanent orienteering markers or any arbitrary OSM tag.

+**Global:**  Linear as well as score courses are possible, with separate start and finish if required.

+**Global:**  Easy moving/editing/deleting of individual controls and other overlay features.

+**Global:**  Finer-grained control of map output with filters for trees, hedges, fences, walls and drives, and user-defined output resolution.

-**UK:** Higher resolution contours (2.5m, 5m or 10m spacing) are available for most of England & Wales, derived from LIDAR data.
+**UK:**  Higher resolution contours (5m or 10m spacing) are available for most of England, Wales and Northern Ireland, derived from LIDAR data.

+**Local:**  LIDAR-based 5m and 10m contours available for France, Belgium, Austria, Luxembourg, population centres in Australia and New Zealand, and a few bits of Ontario, Canada.

 **Other changes:**